CISPA-SysSec/mua_fuzzer_bench/README.md

 command the seed files would be placed under:
 `tmp/seeds/seeds_minimal/woff2_new`.

 Also note that the fuzz-time is in minutes.
-Of the instances the median run based on covered mutations will be moved into a separate directory.
+Of the instances, the median run based on covered mutations will be moved into a separate directory.

 ```bash